umairair/react-facemesh-starter/README.md

 # Setup

-Ensure Node.js, and npm is installed and configured on your system.
+Ensure Node.js, and npm are installed and configured on your system.

 #### 1. Clone the repo and navigate to the folder in your terminal